- What is Human Resource Management (HRM)?

 Video Interviews & Online Assessments

 Utilizing video interviews and online assessments is beneficial in the hiring process as it saves time, reduces scheduling conflicts, and provides a more comprehensive view of candidates' qualifications.
-Employers can evaluate candidates' communication skills, professionalism, and cultural fit through pre-recorded or live video interviews.
+Employers can evaluate candidates' communication skills, professionalism, and cultural fit through pre-recorded or live virtual interviews.

 Ultimately, a strategic combination of internal and external recruitment, complemented by modern approaches, empowers companies to build robust, dynamic teams that fuel their growth.